oscarbenjamin/blog/source/wip/data-structures-1/index.rst

 The principle that SymPy could have a core written in something like C++ does make sense because this is how most things in Python work.
-The idea is usually that Python is a nice language to work in for end users but you would not usually write the computationally intensive parts of a widely used codebase in Python itself.
+The idea is usually that Python is a nice language to work in for "end users" but you would not usually write the computationally intensive parts of a widely used codebase in Python itself.
 This is why SymPy is unusual in being a widely used CPU-bound pure Python library.
 What would be better though than the SymEngine